achilleasa/usrv-service-adapters/README.md

 service configuration management to an external service.
 Automatic configuration (and most importantly re-configuration) is essential when working with a microservice architecture.

-The `etcd` sub-package provides an automatic configuration server option that uses etcd to retrieve the service settings from a user-defined key and to set up a monitor for value changes.
+The `etcd` sub-package provides an automatic configuration server option that uses etcd to retrieve the service settings from a user-defined key and to set up a monitor for value changes.
 When a value change is detected, the middleware will parse the updated value into a map and then reconfigure the service with the updated settings.